spotify/android-sdk/README.md

 ## Getting Started

-Walk through the documentation on [Spotify for Developers](https://developer.spotify.com/documentation/android-sdk/).<br/>
+Walk through the quick start documentation on [Spotify for Developers](https://developer.spotify.com/documentation/android/quick-start).<br/>
 Run the sample code in [app-remote-sample](app-remote-sample) and [auth-sample](auth-sample) modules.<br/>
 Add the libraries as module dependencies to your project.